masyamandev/retroarch_shaders/README.md

 I noticed this in some vertical screen arcades, e.g. `1941: Counter Attack`.
 Workaround is a Quick Menu -> Shaders -> Apply Changes.
 For permanent fix you can edit file config file `/system/configs/retroarch` on volume `SHARE` and set option `video_shader_delay = "20"`.

+## Incorrect subpixel antialiasing on rotated screen

+Some devices (like Anbernic RG ARC) doesn't provide correct value for `Rotation` for vertical screen games.
+There is a workaround to detect such cases, but there is no way to get a direction of rotation.
+Parameter `rotated_screen` can be used to detect unset rotation, but direction of a rotation
+(CW or CCW) should be selected per game unless subpixel aliasing is switched off.

 # License